Posted on Thursday, January 1st, 2004

 Since I am a huge fan of AFOS... this episode was fantastic for numerous reasons (not the least of which is hearing them play again!).
 The stories behind the rise and fall of the group is just the icing on the cake.

 But then VH1 continued on with more Bands Reunited episodes, including Frankie Goes to Hollywood and Klymaxx... each with loads of drama involved in getting the bands back together again.
 This is a really cool series that will captivate you, even if you don't like the bands they feature.

 Now if only VH1 would provide an RSS feed for the companion blog to their other amazing show Best Week Ever, I would be really happy.

 Okay.
 I am officially addicted to VH1's new Bands Reunited show.
 The only problem is that it's not enough...
 I want MORE.
 I want to see Flock of Seagulls and Berlin's entire reunited concert!
 Not just the few songs they put at the end of the show, but the entire concert!!
 And what about a tour?
 I'd pay serious money to see some of these bands play.
 But even that is not enough...
 I want more bands to be reunited!

 The original Depeche Mode... the original New Order... the original Thompson Twins...
 Breathe...
 Orchestral Manoeuvres in the Dark...
 Information Society...
 Johnny Hates Jazz..
 The Kane Gang...
 The Psychedelic Furs...
 Talk Talk...
 When in Rome...
 THE SMITHS!
 Ack!
 So many cool bands from the 80's that I'd give anything to see back together, even if for just one night.
 The possibilities are endless, and just thinking about it makes me sick with anticipation over what new shows VH1 might dredge up for the next batch of episodes.

 Ooooh...
-Romeo Void and The Alarm are just about the corner...
+Romeo Void and The Alarm are just around the corner...